shunanya/Node.js-cluster-monitoring/README.md

     1. Uptime - measure of time from a last server restarting without any downtime.
     1. The monitoring time (mon_time) - the time between points of sending accumulated data.
     1. The listen ports of servers (list) - the ports on Node server that are under monitoring.
-    1. The Requests count (reqs) - the quantity of requsts which are receiving server during monitoring time.
+    1. The Requests count (reqs) - the quantity of request which are receiving server during monitoring time.
     1. The count of POST requests (post) - the percentage of POST request quantity with respect to the total number of requests during monitoring time.
     1. The responce time of server for requests during monitoring time
-          - the average responce time
+          - the average response time
-          - the maximum responce time
+          - the maximum response time
     1. The throughput of server (kbps) during monitoring time
           - the input throughput (in_kbps)
           - the output throughput (out_kbps)